Keyboard shortcuts

 Timeouts

 A pod stuck Pending trips timeout but not pod_running_timeout.
-Both are #[container]-only; Argo applies neither to dag/steps templates, so they’re rejected on a #[workflow].
+The first two are #[container]-only and are rejected on a #[workflow].
 The only working whole-workflow timeout is active_deadline_if_root.

 Every duration accepts an integer (seconds) or a humantime string ("90s", "1h30m", "2d").